-A significant factor in Hamish’s undergraduate education has been his involvement with Ensemble Q. In 2018, he was invited to play in a chamber group with renowned musicians Andrew Havaron, Tobias Breider and Trish O’Brien for one of Ensemble Q’s concerts, as well as their production of Strauss’s Ariadne Auf Naxos conducted by Simone Young later that year.
-In 2019 Hamish was invited again to play in their production of Otto Nicolai’s Merry Wives of Windsor.
+A significant highlight of Hamish’s undergraduate education has been his involvement with Ensemble Q. In 2018, he was invited to play in a chamber group with renowned musicians Andrew Haveron, Tobias Breider and Trish O'Brien for one of Ensemble Q’s concerts, as well as their production of Strauss’ Ariadne auf Naxos conducted by Simone Young later that year.
+In 2019 Hamish was invited again to play in their production of Otto Nicolai’s The Merry Wives of Windsor.

 In 2019, Hamish was accepted into the Australian Youth Orchestra (AYO) seasonal programs as well as their Chamber Players and the Adelaide Symphony Orchestra (ASO) Fellowship programs.
 Hamish is now a casual musician with the ASO.
 At AYO Chamber Players, Hamish had the opportunity to work with the vibrant Dover Quartet and legendary double bassist Edgar Meyer.